gohugoio/hugo/content/content-management/menus.md

 needsreview: true
 ---

 Hugo has a simple yet powerful menu system that permits content to be placed in menus with a good degree of control without a lot of work.

 {{% note "Lazy Blogger"%}}
-If all you want is a simple menu for your sections, see [Section Menu for "the Lazy Blogger"](#section-menu-for-the-lazy-blogger).
+If all you want is a simple menu for your sections, see the ["Section Menu for Lazy Bloggers" in Menu Templates](/templates/menu-templates/#section-menu-for-lazy-blogger).
 {{% /note %}}

 Some of the features of Hugo Menus: